 Expat life has its rewards, like finding yourself in Rome for a long weekend because you’re domiciling in a country not too far away from Italy and all you have to do is hop on a plane for a short ride and bingo, you’re there.
 So here’s the tale of what happened last time we were in Rome for a bit of R&R:

 We are greeted most graciously by the owner, whose elegant appearance includes a scarf around his neck.
-I hail from a country (Holland) where men wear scarves only outside when it’s cold, so I’m quite impressed.
+I hail from a country (The Netherlands) where men usually wear scarves only outside when it’s cold, so I’m quite impressed.
 Such are the joys of expat life and travel in general: One learns to appreciate new things.

 We order wine and receive a lovely, complimentary amuse-bouche from the chef, a mouth-amusement.
 Only the French would come up with that idea: a single tiny bite of something pretty and delicious to amuse your mouth while waiting for your order.
 Of course this is Italy, but I believe the French term is internationally used.